7 Types of Programming Languages to Know (With Examples)

 Types of Programming Languages

-The thousands of programming languages known today can be funneled down into seven distinct categories:
+All of the programming languages known today can be funneled down into seven distinct categories:

 Machine language, or machine code, is the lowest-level programming language.
 Because it is written in binary code, it’s the only language a computer can directly execute without the need for translation.
 It’s written in numeric strings of zeros and ones, where zeros represent an “off” state absent of an electrical signal while one indicates an electrified “on” state.
 These inputs directly manipulate a computer’s operations at the hardware level, including data movement, arithmetic and logic.
 Machine language is near impossible for a human to read and write, and is tailored to the architecture of each computer.